 What international accounting challenges must companies overcome?

-It’s exhilarating to take the leap into the world of global commerce and international expansion, but you can’t simply sit back and leave your financial process as is, you need to plan for many upcoming obstacles.
+It’s exhilarating to leap into the world of global commerce and international expansion, but you can’t simply sit back and leave your financial process as is, you need to plan for many upcoming obstacles.
 Specifically, you need to jump over two major accounting hurdles: multi-currency accounting and segmenting financial reports.

 Multi-currency accounting might be a headache, but it’s well worth the hassle